 More Accurate Estimating

 Accurately estimating a project is difficult but important if you are going to avoid going over budget.
-Tracking time against individual tasks makes the estimating process much easier.
+Tracking project time against individual tasks makes the estimating process much easier.
 Projects are broken down into tasks because it makes them easier to manage, and because most agency projects have similar tasks to one another.
 This breakdown also makes projects easier to estimate.
 For example, installing WordPress is going to take the same amount of time regardless of the project.
 If estimating a project with a WordPress component, we can look up how much time these tasks have required in the past and put our most accurate estimate forward.

 Your team can easily get overwhelmed when the tasks begin to pile up.
 Delegating tasks requires careful planning to avoid weighting tasks unfairly.
 Estimating how long a task will take is one of the more important variables in the equation.
 Once we know that we can begin assigning tasks across the team using the estimated number of hours to distribute them evenly.
 As the team begins tracking their time against each task we start accumulating data we can use to fine tune the project plan.